 What are the next steps and requirements?

-Separation and divorce in the Court of Queen’s Bench (Family Division) in Manitoba are subject to the Triage/Case Management Model that was introduced in February 2019.
+Separation and divorce in the Court of King’s Bench (Family Division) in Manitoba are subject to the Triage/Case Management Model that was introduced in February 2019.
 For more information, please reference the Case Management Pamphlet and the Triage/Case Management Model – Triage/Case Management Model document.

 What are the steps in the Triage/Case Management process?